pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 This comparisom brings) to light at once the tremendous difficulty and the supreme importance of standardization at an early stage in the development of the new devices.
-Let us imagine, as a kind of a&nbsp;{%- include pagebreak.html canvas=303 -%}&nbsp;fantasy, that the automobile in its early stages had been some kind of a machine that required for its operation a special kind of road.
+Let us imagine, as a kind of a {% include pagebreak.html canvas=303 %} fantasy, that the automobile in its early stages had been some kind of a machine that required for its operation a special kind of road.
 Then let us suppose that in one part of the